 Thank you for agreeing to partner with ACOM by undertaking one of the vital roles within the Spiritual Formation Program.
-ACOM's unique approach to preparing peoplefor ministry would not be possible without the many willing and enthusiastic partners we have in the field.
-We consider our Formation Directors and Mentors to be an essential part of the learning team and, as such, they are critical to our educational structure and are much-valued members of the ACOM team.
-Apart from the Formation Directors and Mentors, the Spiritual Formation team also includes key ACOM staff, which includes the Spiritual Formation Program Coordinator and state-based Student Engagement Managers.
-During the year, at times these roles interface and overlap with one another to ensure the overall success of the Spiritual Formation program andso that ACOM students can engage with the transformative experience that comes from journeying with one another through the Spiritual Formation process.
+ACOM's unique approach to preparing people for ministry would not be possible without the many willing and enthusiastic partners we have in the field.
+We consider our Formation Directors and Mentors to be an essential part of the students' learning and, as such, they are critical to our educational structure and are much-valued members of the ACOM team.
+Apart from the Formation Directors and Mentors, the Spiritual Formation team also includes key ACOM staff, which includes the Dean of Student Services and state-based Student Engagement Managers.
+During the year, at times these roles interface and overlap with one another to ensure the overall success of the Spiritual Formation program and so that ACOM students can engage with the transformative experience that comes from journeying with one another through the Spiritual Formation process.

 Importantly, we want to reassure you that you are not alone in your formation role.
-The Spiritual Formation Program Coordinator and Student Engagement Managers will assist you to access any resources and other support you may need.
+The Student Engagement Managers will assist you to access any resources and other support you may need.
+These SEMs will function as the Spiritual Formation Program Coordinators in your region.
 Additional information including student curriculum, required forms and resources can also be found on the online learning site, Moodle (https://acm.mrooms.net).
 You should have received an email with your login details from ACOM.
 If not, please contact moodle@acom.edu.au